-Achieving size, weight, performance, and cost (SWaP-C) objectives for any RF designer is a challenge.
-So for designers going the extra distance into space, Custom MMIC offers 2 briefs that will lighten the load.
+Achieving size, weight, power, and cost (SWaP-C) objectives for any RF/microwave designer is a challenge.
+So for designers going the extra distance into space, Custom MMIC offers 2 briefs that will help lighten the load.
 Engineers thinking how to best optimize their high frequency band signal chains for SWaP-C, while not hindering performance, will find these briefs related to the use of high-performance space-qualified MMICs in RF/microwave signal chains bound for space communication systems a great value.

 To a space designer, squeezing every ounce of extra performance and weight out of a component takes on new meaning.
-So how can a tiny MMIC play a big role?
+So how can a tiny RF MMIC play a big role?
 When the team behind the MMICs has thought ahead to your system's SWaP-C needs and has produced MMIC designs that deliver positive ramifications across the signal chain.
-First, they've considered how many signal chains are riddled with negative bias control circuitry and designed many of their best MMICs to require a single positive bias which eliminates the need to supply a negative voltage in your receiver or transmitter circuit designs.
-Second, while having a central focus on keeping noise figures ultra-low in their Low Noise Amplifiers (LNAs), they've kept additional focus on other performance characteristics that could have even more impact on your SWaP-C and the ultimate performance of your communication systems.
+First, they've considered how many RF signal chains are riddled with negative bias control circuitry and designed many of their best MMICs to require a single positive bias supply which eliminates the need to supply a negative voltage in your receiver or transmitter circuit designs.
+Second, while having a central focus on keeping noise figures ultra-low in their Low Noise Amplifier (LNA) MMICs, they've kept additional focus on other performance characteristics that could have even more impact on your SWaP-C and the ultimate performance of your communication systems.

 Picking the right LNA